kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

-In order to assign a custom userdata script to a VirtualMachineInstance using this method, users must define a disk and a volume for the NoCloud or ConfigDrive datasource in the VirtualMachineInstance’s spec.
+In order to assign a custom userdata script to a VirtualMachineInstance using this method, users must define a disk and a volume for the NoCloud or ConfigDrive datasource in the VirtualMachineInstance's spec.

 #### Data Sources